HL7/codex-radiation-therapy/input/pagecontent/conformance.md

 * **Treatment Observer** - A system that retrieves the latest radiotherapy treatment summary information as CodeX RT compliant resources from an RO Resource Repository.

-* **RO Resource Repository** - The Radiation Oncology Resource Repository is a system and can receive CodeX RT compliant resources and make them available as defined in the [CodeX RT Server CapabilityStatement](CapabilityStatement-CodexRTServerCapabilityStatement.html).
+* **Radiation Oncology (RO) Resource Repository** - The RO Resource Repository is a system and can receive CodeX RT compliant resources and make them available as defined in the [CodeX RT Server CapabilityStatement](CapabilityStatement-CodexRTServerCapabilityStatement.html).
 A FHIR Server that fulfills this role may not be limited to Radiation Oncology.
 It may be a generic FHIR server that fulfills other roles at the same time.

 This STU1 IG currently only provides a CapabilityStatement for a RO Resource Repository.
 As additional experience interacting with CodeX RT data accrues the required capabilities for Treatment Summary Provider and Treatment Observer will be captured in future updates to this IG.
 See the IHE-RO [XRTS](https://www.ihe-ro.org/doku.php?id=doc%3Aprofiles%3Axrts) Supplement for a specification which transactions are required by the Treatment Summary Provider and the Treatment Observer.